wansing/perspective/README.md

 ### Contributor License Agreement

 By contributing code, you assign its ownership to me.
-(That is required for commercial licensing.)
+(That is required for dual licensing.)